 Because ImaginAb's equity securities are not publicly traded and do not have a readily determinable fair value, we account for our investment in ImaginAb's Series C preferred stock and common stock using the measurement alternative.
-Under the measurement alternative, the equity investment is initially recorded at its allocated cost, but the carrying value may be adjusted through earnings upon an impairment or when there is an observable price change involving the same or a similar investment with the same issuer.
-As of December 31, 2022 and 2021, \$6.4 million was recorded as equity and long-term investments on the consolidated balance sheets and there was no change to the fair value of our investment in ImaginAb.
+As of December 31, 2023 and 2022, \$7.6 million and \$6.4 million, respectively, was recorded as equity and long-term investments in the consolidated balance sheets, respectively, and there was no change to the fair value of our investment in ImaginAb.